ogallagher/wordsearch_generator/readme.md

 </script>
 ```

+The `data-containers` attribute is a way to customize the css selector used to identify container
+tags in which each wordsearch generator will be loaded.

 See `wordsearch_generator.html` for an example of how to insert a wordsearch generator dynamically
 into an external webpage.
 The [public webserver](https://wordsearch.dreamhosters.com) should
 allow the needed cross origin requests for the component to be provided.